DevZoneOne/starter.eleventy/README.md

 The lastest version of this template is deployed on: https://starter-eleventy.web.app
-*(**Please note:** The template and therefor the demo only contains a minimum of styling, as that is purpose of this stater template)*
+_(**Please note:** The template and therefor the demo only contains a minimum of styling, as that is purpose of this stater template)_

 ## How to use the template

 Don't fork this repository, that would give you all the branches and commit history, not what you want.

-* **GitHub** If you're going to put your repo on Github, use the green `Use this template` button and either directly create a new repo, or open a codespace (online IDE).
+- **GitHub** If you're going to put your repo on Github, use the green `Use this template` button and either directly create a new repo, or open a codespace (online IDE).
 This will copy over all the files but without any git related history.

 ## Start developing

 1. Install the dependencies:<br>
    `$ npm i`
 2. Run locally in watch mode (with html code prettified):<br>
    `$ npm run serve`
 3. Build for production (with html code minified):<br>
-   `$ npm build`
+   `$ npm run build`

 ## Firebase hosting